Coherent transfer of singlet-triplet qubit states in an architecture of triple quantum dots: Introduction

-In this Letter, we study the coherent transfer of quantum information encoded in the singlet ($S$) and unpolarized triplet ($T_0$) states of the ST qubit across an empty chain of quantum dots, as sketched in Fig.~\ref{fig:QDSchematic}(a).
-We investigate the rate and fidelity of the transfer for two schemes that are within reach of current experimental techniques, requiring only control over the detuning energy $\varepsilon$ of individual quantum dots (Fig.~\ref{fig:QDSchematic}(b)).

-Our schemes are viable to quantum dots in Si~\cite{Zwanenburg:2013p961} because Si due to its small spin-orbit interaction~\cite{Tahan:2002p035314}, and low proportion of spinful nuclei ($5\%$ of spin-1/2 $^{29}$Si), and can be further isotopically purified.
-With typical experimental parameters, we find that fidelities higher than 98.7\% can be achieved with both schemes.
-In order to do better than classical communication, the fidelity of state transfer needs to be greater than 2/3~\cite{Bose:2007p13}, a benchmark our schemes far exceed.
+In this paper, we study the coherent transfer of quantum information encoded in the singlet ($S$) and unpolarised triplet ($T_0$) states of the ST qubit across a chain of 3 quantum dots, as sketched in both Fig.~\ref{fig:PulseGated}(a) and~\ref{fig:Adiabatic}(a).
+We investigate the rate and fidelity of the transfer for two schemes that are within reach of current experimental techniques, requiring only control over the detuning energy $\varepsilon$ of individual quantum dots through applied dc and linear voltage pulses.
+Even though in realistic systems, other parameters, e.g. tunnel coupling, may be cross-coupled to gates that control a particular $\varepsilon$, there are sufficient tunable gates in typical experimental devices to allow us assume independent control over each parameter.
+Varying detuning is preferred over tunnel coupling as it is generally easier to achieve in experiments.
+Our schemes are viable to quantum dots in Si~\cite{Zwanenburg:2013p961} because Si has small spin-orbit interaction~\cite{Tahan:2002p035314}, low proportion of spinful nuclei ($5\%$ of spin-1/2 $^{29}$Si), and can be further isotopically purified.
+Therefore, our schemes are feasible and realistic for current experiments.